Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/az-postgres-private-link.md

     - dbt Azure multi-tenant environment (EMEA):
     - Azure Postgres server region (e.g., WestEurope, NorthEurope):
     ```
-5. Once our Support team confirms the the endpoint has been created, navigate to the Azure Database for Postgres Flexible Server in the Azure Portal and browse to **Settings** > **Networking**.
+5. Once our support team confirms the endpoint has been created, navigate to the Azure Database for Postgres Flexible Server in the Azure Portal and browse to **Settings** > **Networking**.
 In the **Private Endpoints** section, highlight the `dbt` named option and select **Approve**.
 Confirm with Support that the connection has been approved so they can validate the connection and make it available for use in  <Constant name="cloud" />.

 ## Create connection in dbt